JPprojects/dungeons-and-dragons/README.md

 cd dungeons-and-dragons
 ```

+Follow the next steps to create a local database.

-## Databases Setup
+## Database Setup ##
-Create a database called `dungeons_and_dragons` using PostgreSQL.
+1. Create a database called `dungeons_and_dragons` using PostgreSQL.

-This can be done using the following command:

 ```bash
 DATABASE CREATE dungeons_and_dragons;
 ```

-### Setup Connection
+### Setup Connection ###
-Create an `appsettings.json` file in the `/dungeons-and-dragons/DungeonsAndDragons/DungeonsAndDragons` directory with the below code snippet.
-Ensure that you update the Username and Password key value pairs with the username and password you will be using to access your database.
+Create an `appsettings.json` file in the `/dungeons-and-dragons/DungeonsAndDragons/DungeonsAndDragons` directory using the below code snippet.
+Ensure that you update the `Username` and `Password` key value pairs with the username and password you will be using to access your local database.

+*This is usually the same username you use to log in to your machine with no password.*

 ```csharp
 {